When you visit Miami, you'll find that the vibrant city offers endless possibilities.

 45 minutes away from Miami, several of the local farms are open to visitors and will sell you not only local fruits but a variety of baked goods.

-You'll also be able to visit the wineries operating in the area, many of which specialize in selling unconventional wines made of, for example, lychee and passion fruit.
+You'll also be able to visit the wineries operating in the area, many of which specialize in selling unconventional flavors made of, for example, lychee and passion fruit.

-For those of you interested in non-alcoholic treats, you can visit Robert Is Here, a local fruit stand parked near the Everglades National Park.
+Those of you interested in refreshing treats can visit Robert Is Here, a local fruit stand parked near the Everglades National Park.

 Robert Is Here will provide you with snacks for your drive back to Miami or a shake to help you cool off from a hot day of adventure.